 "That can be arranged," Ulixis declared softly.
 "Your expertise in language is well known.
-In any case, there should be plenty of time to explore the possibilities on an intergalactic journey."
+There should be plenty of time to explore the possibilities on an intergalactic journey."

 Communication channels suddenly began clamoring, and a large ultraviolet display on the far wall lit up with electoral results.